Shomali Plain: Rebuilding since 2002

-In the 2001 Afghan War, the Northern Alliance was directed to take the Shomali Plain after it secured the supply routes from the north, and wait for an international peacekeeping force to move into Kabul.
-They did not wait, however, because the Taliban retreated from Kabul without a fight, leaving a security vacuum, and consequently the Northern Alliance occupied Kabul without major problems.
+In the opening phases of the War in Afghanistan, the Northern Alliance was directed to take the Shomali Plain after having securing the northern supply routes prior.
+They were instructed to wait for an international peacekeeping force to move into Kabul however, due to the Taliban retreat from Kabul, a power vacuum was left in Kabul and the Northern Alliance moved rapidly to fill it consequently, occupying Kabul with minimal resistance.

-In the summer of 2002, the Taliban being driven from Afghanistan, villagers started to return to the Shomali Plain, starting to rebuild the agriculture and their houses.
+In the summer of 2002, as the Taliban were being driven from Northern Afghanistan, villagers began to return to the Shomali Plain, rebuilding homes and tending to their farms.
+By late 2002, the Shomali Plain still resembled a devastated battleground, with few trees or shrubs remaining.

-Late 2002, the Shomali Plain still looked mostly like a desert or destructed battleground, with hardly a bush or tree, but strewn with tank-wrecks, demolished cars, torn shipping containers, and mine fields along the main road, and was considered by the UN Mine Action Center as one of the world's most active land mine areas.

 By 2004, the United Nations High Commissioner for Refugees had put in 300 water points and resettled 14,000 families.

 By 2009, the Shomali Plain had become one of the relatively few prospering areas of Afghanistan.

-The A76 highway, running through the Shomali Plain, is militarily necessary, had been rebuilt by 2009 and was being secured, which urgency and security did not exist elsewhere in the country.
+The A76 highway, running through the Shomali Plain, is militarily necessary, having been rebuilt by 2009 and guarded heavily.

 That A76 runs from Kabul to Bagram and Charikar in Parwan Province, and then into the Hindu Kush mountains to the Salang Tunnel.
 The tunnel provides the only year-round, all-weather access to the north of Afghanistan.